OpenTermsArchive/contrib-versions/Soundcloud/Privacy Policy.md

 Please take some time to read this Privacy Policy, including the Cookie Policy, along with our Terms of Use, in order to ensure you understand and are comfortable with our use and disclosure of your personal information.
 If you see an undefined term in this Privacy Policy, it has the same meaning given to it in our Terms of Use.

 Please note that this Privacy Policy only applies to the Website, the Apps and the Services (together, the “**Platform**”).
 When using the Platform, you may find links to other websites, apps and services, or tools that enable you to share information with other websites, apps and services.
-SoundCloud is not responsible for the privacy practices of these other websites, apps and services and we recommend that you review the privacy policies of each of these websites, apps or services before connecting your SoundCloud® account or sharing any personal data.
+SoundCloud is not responsible for the privacy practices of these other websites, apps and services and we recommend that you review the privacy policies of each of these websites, apps or services before connecting your SoundCloud account or sharing any personal data.

 **If you do not agree to any of the provisions of this Privacy Policy, you should not use the Platform**.
 If you have any questions or concerns about this Privacy Policy, you can contact us through the Help Center or at dataprotection@soundcloud.com.